Medical Policy: 06.01.34

 Treatment of GBM is rarely curative, and tumors will recur in mostly all patients.

 No standard treatment exists for recurrent GBM.
 In patients with disease that recurs after initial treatment, additional debulking surgery may be used if recurrence is localized.
 Other treatment options for recurrent disease include various forms of systemic medications such as bevacizumab, bevacizumab plus chemotherapy (e.g., irinotecan, bis-chloroethylnitrosourea/chloroethylnitrosourea, temozolomide), temozolomide, nitrosourea, procarbazine plus chloroethylnitrosourea and vincristine), cyclophosphamide, and platinum-based agents.

 Clinical studies are ongoing to determine the safety and efficacy of TTF therapy as part of combination therapy for treating recurrent GBM.
 TTF therapy is under investigation as a combination therapy with chemotherapy plus bevacizumab and as a combination therapy with chemotherapy after irradiation therapy for treating recurrent GBM.

-Tumor treating fields technology (TTF) is also being studied as a treatment for other solid tumors (e.g., melanoma, pancreatic adenocarcinoma and non-small cell lung cancer).
+Tumor treating fields technology (TTF) is also being studied as a treatment for malignant pleural mesothelioma and other solid tumors (e.g., melanoma, pancreatic adenocarcinoma and non-small cell lung cancer).
 However, there is a lack of published evidence from randomized controlled trials examining the long-term safety and effectiveness of TTF as a treatment of these cancers at this time.

 A 10 point scale used by healthcare providers to quickly evaluate how an individual is feeling.
 This scale is used within the clinical guidelines algorithm.